How to Get Over Betrayal in a Relationship

 No trusted confidant around?
 You can always confide in a relationship expert and ask how to get over betrayal in a relationship.

-8. Develop a game plan to overcome betrayal
+10. Develop a plan to overcome betrayal

 Now that you’ve had some time to process the incident, it’s time to devise a plan for recovering from betrayal.
 Yes, you still are feeling betrayed, shocked, and devastated.
 You’re having a hard time coping with betrayal.